sanderland/katrain/CONTRIBUTIONS.md

 # Contributing

-If you are a new contributor, please first discuss the change you wish to make via an issue, reddit or discord before making a change.
+If you are a new contributor wanting to make a larger contribution, please first discuss the change you wish to make via an issue, reddit or discord before making a pull request.

 ## Python contributions